 Ms. Bradrick became a director in January 2022.
 Ms. Bradrick has served as the Chief Operating Officer and Chief Financial Officer of Neurelis, Inc. since September 2022 and the Chief Financial Officer since October 2021.
 Prior to joining Neurelis, Ms. Bradrick was Chief Operating Officer and Chief Financial Officer at ViaCyte Inc. from June 2020 to September 2021.
 Prior to Viacyte, Ms. Bradrick served in strategy and corporate development positions at Insulet Corporation as Vice President, Strategy & Corporate Development from 2016 to 2020 and as Director, Business Development & Alliance Management at Abbott Laboratories (NYSE: ABT).
-Ms. Bradrick was appointed as a director to Spectrum Pharmaceuticals, Inc. (Nasdaq: SPPI) on May 4, 2022 and was appointed as the chairperson to the audit committee on May 25, 2022.
+Ms. Bradrick was appointed as a director to Spectrum Pharmaceuticals, Inc. (Nasdaq: SPPI) on May 4, 2022, and was appointed as the chairperson to the audit committee on May 25, 2022.
 Prior to these positions, Ms. Bradrick was an investment banker for the life science industry at Piper Jaffray, Credit Suisse, and Chase Securities from 1997 to 2007.
 Ms. Bradrick began her career as a Federal Reserve Bank Examiner.
-Ms. Bradrick holds an M.B.A. from the Johnson Graduate School of Management at Cornell University and a B.S. in Business Administration from the University of Missouri.
+Ms. Bradrick was selected as a director due to her extensive industry and financial Cornell University and a B.S. in Business Administration from the University of Missouri.
 Ms. Bradrick was selected as a director due to her extensive industry and financial experience.